sean-atkinson/row_health_wellness_program_analysis/README.md

 <a id='section_5'></a>
 # Part 4: Recommendations & Next Steps
 [(Back to table of contents)](#table_of_contents)<br><br>
-- <b>Prioritize High-Performing Campaigns and Platforms:</b> The "Health For All" campaign and email marketing efforts have proven to be most effective in terms of signup rates.
-Similarly, "#CoverageMatters"  has demonstrated a high ROI with a low cost per signup.
-We should invest more in these high-performing campaigns and platforms.
+- <b>Prioritize High-Performing Campaigns and Platforms:</b> Given the strong performance of the 'Health For All' campaign and email marketing efforts, consider increasing the budget for these initiatives by 15-20%.
+Keep monitoring KPIs to ensure they campaigns continue to have strong ROI.
 - <b>Think About Leveraging Social Media for Customer Acquisition and Brand Awareness:</b> Social media has demonstrated strong performance in several metrics.
-It leads in signups, has a low cost per signup, and has the highest number of impressions.
-We <i>might</i> want to focus more on social media to increase brand awareness and customer acquisition.
-I write might because of the [tumultuous 2022 social media marketing had](https://econsultancy.com/social-media-advertising-2023-trends-predictions/?ssp=1&setlang=en-CA&safesearch=moderate).
-It might be best to hedge our bets until the results from our most recent campaigns come in.
+That being said, [we’re in tumultuous time when it come to social media marketing](https://econsultancy.com/social-media-advertising-2023-trends-predictions/?ssp=1&setlang=en-CA&safesearch=moderate).
+It might be best to experiment with increasing social media budget by 10% for the next quarter while closely monitoring customer acquisition and brand awareness metrics.
-- <b>Re-evaluate Low-Performing Strategies:</b> TV has shown poor performance on every metric examined.
-Reallocate resources from TV to high performing strategies like Email and (perhaps) Social Media.
+- <b>Re-evaluate Low-Performing Strategies:</b> V has shown poor performance on every metric examined.
+Reduce its budget by 25% next quarter.
+Reallocate those resources to high-performing channels Email and Social Media.
+Reevaluate at the end of the quarter.
-- <b>Expand Email Marketing for Engagement:</b> Email has demonstrated the highest click-through rate and lowest cost per click, suggesting it is an effective platform for engagement.
-While social media is excellent for impressions and reach, email seems to be best for actual engagement.
+- <b>Expand Email Marketing for Engagement:</b> Experiment with A/B testing by sending half of the target group 15-20% more emails for 30 days.
+Compare customer acquisition and brand awareness metrics at the end of the test.
-- <b>Get to the Bottom of What’s Going with the Family Coverage Plan Category:</b> It defies all logic that it can have over 1m impressions and yet not a single click.
+- <b>Get to the Bottom of What’s Going with the Family Coverage Plan Category:</b> It defies all logic that it can have over 1m impressions and not a single click.
+I strongly suspect there’s something wrong with the event tracking for this category.
+Have our developers take a closer look at it.
 <a id='section_3'></a>
 # Addendum: Notes on the Marketing Campaign Analysis
 [(Back to table of contents)](#table_of_contents)<br><br>